 This Gluten Free Frittata recipe is a healthy and easy way to get your veggies in.
 Everything gets combined into a cast iron skillet then cooks up in the oven to meld the flavors together.
 A yummy vegetarian meal for breakfast or dinner!

-Both tomatoes and kale are starting to pop up in abundance around here.
+Both tomatoes and kale start to pop up in the abundance in the summer.
 A great way to use them is in a breakfast frittata – it’s simple to make and can easily feed a whole family.
 Or just make it for yourself and cut up large slices to use as breakfast during the week.

 Let’s get started.
 First up, roasting the tomatoes.